DrAtomic/whiteboard_parse/README.md

 `python whiteboard_parse.py '<CHARACTER>' <PATH_TO_IMAGE>`

-the imageparse program was inspired by [Sudoku_ai](https://github.com/Joy2469/Sudoku_AI.git), although extremely different now, looking at this project made me think about analyzing cells in a grid.
+ispired by [Sudoku_ai](https://github.com/Joy2469/Sudoku_AI.git), although extremely different now, looking at this project made me think about analyzing cells in a grid.
 Past iterations of this project used programs from sudoku AI but now that is not the case.

 ## requirements